tim-friedrich/tuk2018/benchmark/readme.md

 TODO:
-- configuration
+- Query 15 is missing due to multiple queries in one file
 - parameterization of queries